pedestal/pedestal/app/test/clj/io/pedestal/app/perf/README.md

 * `:sd`     : the standard deviation

 All times are in milliseconds.

+When you see a string like `10-5-10` it indicates the shape of the model.
+This would mean that the first level has ten keys, each of which contain a map with 5 keys, each of which contain a map with key keys.
+This model would have 500 items.

 ```
 3 items 1-3-1 dissoc node / 1 runs